gvanastasov/example-prisma/README.md

    3. Drop old column - schema update
    4. Update all references
 - prisma backup - creates a db backup.
+- prisma json schema generator and transformer to OA3 for swagger

 ## **Usage**